Last Updated: April 21, 2016

 - The ability to utilize the resources and services provided in The Space: Student Organization Resource Center.

 - Permission to participate in campus events, such as Club Craze, to promote your organization.

 Annual Registration Process -In order to maintain registration, each student organization must:

-- Successfully complete the annual registration process each year through the College’s online student involvement system, myBROCKPORT by September 10.
+- Successfully complete the annual registration process each year through the University’s online student involvement system, myBROCKPORT by September 10.

-- Follow the Code of Student Conduct, the registration policy, all college policies, and local, state and federal laws.
+- Follow the Code of Student Conduct, the registration policy, all university policies, and local, state and federal laws.

 - Academic Honor Societies: Follow appropriate National or International Honor Society recognition policies.

 - Recognized Brockport Student Government Clubs: Agree to BSG club policies and procedures.